mayordrainer/web3/README.md

 ---

 <div align="center">
-📩 Message me on Website [Telegram](https://t.me/louisxivdrainer) to purchase the full source code.
+📩 Message me on Telegram to purchase the full source code.
 </div>

 ---